List of Itzy concert tours

-South Korean girl group Itzy has embarked on two concert tours, the Checkmate World Tour (2022–2023) and the Born to Be World Tour (2024), and held two official showcases since their debut in 2019.
+South Korean girl group Itzy has performed in three concert tours and two official showcases since their debut in 2019.

-The Checkmate World Tour, the group's debut concert tour, began in South Korea in August 2022 and later expanded to North America and other parts of Asia, supporting their fifth extended play (EP), Checkmate.
+The Checkmate World Tour (2022–2023), the group's debut concert tour, began in South Korea in August 2022 and later expanded to North America and other parts of Asia, supporting their fifth extended play (EP), Checkmate.

-The Born to Be World Tour, their second world tour, began in South Korea in February 2024 and included shows across Asia, Oceania, the Americas, and Europe, supporting their eighth EP, Born to Be.
+The Born to Be World Tour (2024), their second world tour, began in South Korea in February 2024 and included shows across Asia, Oceania, the Americas, and Europe, supporting their eighth EP, Born to Be.

-The Tunnel Vision World Tour, their third world tour, is scheduled to begin in South Korea in February 2026 and is named after their eleventh EP, Tunnel Vision.
+The Tunnel Vision World Tour (2026), their third world tour, began in South Korea in February 2026 and is held in support of their eleventh EP, Tunnel Vision.

 Concert tours

 Checkmate World Tour

 The Checkmate World Tour was the first worldwide concert tour by South Korean girl group Itzy, held in support of their fifth EP, Checkmate (2022).

 On June 2, 2022, JYP Entertainment announced that Itzy would return with new music in July and embark on their first world tour.
 The tour began on August 6, 2022, in Seoul, South Korea, and included 20 shows across Asia and North America.
 The second show in Seoul was live-streamed and later restreamed via Beyond Live.
 Additional dates were added in Southeast Asia in October 2022.